Steam-Chat-Bot/node-steam-chat-bot/README.md

 CleverbotTrigger - Uses cleverbot to reply to a message, optionally only when a specific word is mentioned.

 RegexReplaceTrigger - Detects a regex match in a message and uses the matches to construct a reply.

+WolframAlphaTrigger - Queries Wolfram Alpha if a message starts with a specified command.
+This only displays a textual representation of the primary result (if it exists) so it's not always a good answer.

+To get this running in Windows you'll need to follow the setup instructions for [node-gyp](https://github.com/TooTallNate/node-gyp#installation) and also use a branch of libxmljs as described in [this issue](https://github.com/polotek/libxmljs/issues/176) (TLDR is to run 'npm install polotek/libxmljs#vendor-src' before 'npm install').